T. A. D. Fessenden

-Born in Portland, Maine, he attended North Yarmouth Academy and Dartmouth College and graduated from Bowdoin College in 1845.
+He attended North Yarmouth Academy and Dartmouth College and graduated from Bowdoin College in 1845.
 He then studied law and was admitted to the bar in April 1848.
 He established a practice in Mechanic Falls, Maine, and moved to Auburn, Maine in 1850, where he continuing working as an attorney.

 He was a delegate to the Republican National Convention in 1856 and 1868 and a member of the Maine House of Representatives in 1860 and 1868, as well as prosecuting attorney for Androscoggin County in 1861 and 1862.

 He was elected as a Republican to the 37th Congress to fill the vacancy caused by the resignation of Charles W. Walton and served from December 1, 1862, to March 3, 1863, and was not a candidate for renomination in 1862.

 He returned to Maine and resumed the practice of law.
 He died in Auburn, and is interred in Evergreen Cemetery, Portland, Maine.